Vivian Crawford: Leicestershire and later cricket

 In March 1903, Crawford was appointed as secretary of Leicestershire County Cricket Club.
 This was often a ploy used by the poorer county clubs to recruit talented cricketers of limited means: the secretarial duties were often light and mainly done by volunteers, but employment as secretary meant that a player could maintain amateur status.
 In Crawford's case, there were other considerations, as he had been born in Leicester and his younger brother was already a member of the team.
-Amateur status meant that he was available to captain the side in the absence of the regular captain, Charles de Trafford, and he did so several times in his first season with the county, 1903, and more than 30 times until his career ended in 1910.
+Amateur status meant that he was available to captain the team in the absence of the regular captain, Charles de Trafford, and he did so several times in his first season with the county, 1903, and more than 30 times until his career ended in 1910.
 He remained as secretary to the club until the end of the 1907 season.

 Crawford maintained consistent batting form across his eight seasons with Leicestershire, although as the county usually played fewer matches than Surrey had done, he passed 1,000 runs in a season only in 1908 and 1909, after he had given up the secretaryship.
 His best year was 1908, when he made 1416 runs at an average of 32.93 and increased his highest score to 170 in an innings that took just 160 minutes and included 24 fours and four sixes against Hampshire.
 In 1909, he improved on that again with an innings of 172 not out against Surrey in which he made his runs out of 226 put on while he was at the wicket in just over three hours.
 He was less successful in 1910 and left first-class cricket at the end of the season.

-While at Leicestershire, Crawford also played in several other first-class matches for amateur sides, including another appearance for an "England XI" against the Australian touring team at Blackpool in which he appeared alongside his younger brother, Jack, for the only time in his career.
+While at Leicestershire, Crawford also played in several other first-class matches for amateur teams, including another appearance for an "England XI" against the Australian touring team at Blackpool in which he appeared alongside his younger brother, Jack, for the only time in his career.
 He appeared for a second time in a Gentlemen v Players game, this time at The Oval, in his final season of 1910.